Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 Covering all these different speeds in your training is necessary to keep on improving your running.

-In addition to doing the above running workouts, it pays off to focus a little bit on your running economy.
+In addition to doing the above running workouts, it pays off to focus more on your running economy.

 Your running economy is the amount of energy you use with every step you take.

-When you use less energy with every step, you can go further.
+When you use less energy with every step, you can go further and faster for longer.

 Now, we take a lot of steps when running.
 A 1% improvement pays off over the long haul.
 This is not the page to be overloading you with a massive number of drills and all the ins and outs of running technique.